OntimizeWeb/docs/_o_components/35-o-table.component.md

 <br>
 If you want to customize the download end point, please check the <a href="#customexportendpoint">Custom exportation end point</a> section.
 </p>
-<p>In the following example you ca see the download api end point method.</p>
+<p>In the following example you can see the download api end point method.</p>

 ```java
 @GetMapping(value = "/{extension}/{id}")